 - Slipstream stainless steel, 2 blade folding propellors.

 - Two x 120 litre fuel tanks.

 RIG and SAILS

 - Fractional sloop rig.
-All sails, boom bag and bimini cover new by Doyle Sails Whitsunday in October 2011.
+Fully battened Main with 2 reefs and roller furling Genoa sails by Doyle Sails Whitsunday – October 2011.

 - Conversion of starboard genoa sheet to helm station for ease of sail handling.